-While I’ve attempted (and eaten way too…) many in the quest to find the best, the below is my favourite – final answer, locked in, don’t need to ask the audience or phone-a-friend:
+In my quest to find the best, I’ve tried (and eaten) many flavour variations of these vegan homemade peanut butter cups.
+The below is my pick – final answer, locked in, don’t need to ask the audience or phone-a-friend:

-Salt is the hero ingredient, with important culinary applications.
-It’s my favourite ingredient in the kitchen – it performs miraculous tricks and without it everything falls flat.
+Flakey salt – the hero ingredient.
+My favourite ingredient in the kitchen.
+It performs miraculous tricks and without it all dishes fall flat.
 Just the right amount of salt will make sweet things taste sweeter, bring out and intensify natural flavours and make food more palatable.
-I encourage you to sprinkle flakes overtop, just as the chocolate starts to harden and set – that way they’ll be propped up looking pretty when you go to bite in!
-Yum.
+Sprinkle flakes overtop of your cups for a bit of oomph.

 Line a mini muffin tray with 12 mini muffin cases.
 Make a little room in the freezer for the tray’s impending arrival.

 Melt the chocolate bain marie style.
-This is important rather than microwaving it, as there’s a few steps involved here, and I’ll help you keep the chocolate at the right consistency and avoid it from burning.
 Start by breaking the chocolate into small pieces and then place it into a heatproof bowl.
-Sit over a small stovepot of barely simmering water (a bain marie) and allow the chocolate to melt, stirring occasionally.
+Sit over a small stove-pot of barely simmering water (a bain marie) and allow the chocolate to melt, stirring occasionally.
 The bowl and water in the stovetop shouldn’t touch – but the heat that comes up will melt the chocolate!
 Once melted, turn off heat.

 Bring muffin tray over to the melted chocolate.
 Drizzle 1 tsp of melted chocolate into each mini muffin case.
 As soon as it’s in, quickly rotate the case in your hand so the chocolate goes about ¼ of the way up the side of the case, or as high as you can get it.
 This will help form a shell, with is important to ensuring these turn out to be pb and jelly cups, not sandwiches!